Free Account Opening + AMC Free Demat

 1. A non-convertible debenture (NCD) rating is a measure of an issuer's ability to fulfil its financial obligations, such as timely payment of interest and repayment of principal.

-2. AAA NCD Rating in India is considered the best rating, but investing in NCDs with a credit rating equal to or higher than AA is always good.
+2. AAA NCD Rating in India is considered the best rating, and investing in NCDs with a credit rating equal to or higher than AA is always good.
+An NCD rating of AA or higher indicates a higher degree of safety and a low credit risk.

 3. In India, the rating of a non-convertible debenture (NCD) indicates the issuer's ability to fulfil its payment obligation in terms of:

-• Interest payments at maturity
+• Interest payments at maturity.

 • Maturity proceeds.

 NCDs are issued by companies to raise funds from the public and offer a fixed rate of return.
-They are fixed-interest instruments, usually issued by highly rated companies in the form of a public issue to generate long-term capital appreciation
+They are fixed-interest instruments, usually issued by highly rated companies in the form of a public issue to generate long-term capital appreciation.

 4. NCDs are considered to be safe for retail investors, but it's important to check the credibility of the issuing company.